الإنتربول يلقي القبض على المصري أمير الهلالي وينهي "مسلسل" هروبه

 Join the Circle of Prayer This Month

-Morocco is the world leader in the production and export of phosphates and has 70% of the world’s reserves.
+Morocco is only second to China as the world leader in the production and export of phosphates and has 70% of the world’s reserves.
 The leading industries are agriculture, forestry, and tourism, and agriculture employs 40% of the workforce.
 Casablanca is the economic capital, the largest port, and the most populous city.
-There is a huge gap between wealthy and the poor and 13% of the population live below the poverty line.
-Morocco also lays claim to the Western Sahara, and the nomadic Saharawi people that live there are fighting for their independence.
+There is a huge gap between the wealthy and the poor.
+Morocco also lays claim to the Western Sahara, and the nomadic Saharawi people who live there are fighting for their independence.
 While the UN has set up referendums to allow for self-determination, Morocco has postponed those votes.

 The state religion is Sunni Islam, and ninety-nine percent of the population is Muslim.
 Unlike in many other Muslim nations, Christians and Jews are tolerated, though some freedoms have deteriorated in recent years.
 Despite this tolerance, Christians are monitored by authorities, and some have been imprisoned.
 Dozens of Christian workers were expelled in 2010.
 The majority of Moroccans have a strong prejudice against Christians and are resistant to the Gospel, and the media helps fuel these attitudes.
 In an effort to avoid the religious violence and conflict occurring between Muslims and Christians in other African nations, the Moroccan people and government try to keep all Christian activity secret.
 The government is opposed to an indigenous Moroccan Church, but one is emerging nonetheless, and an estimated 2,000 Moroccan believers meet in small house churches.
 Unity of the church is difficult with believers scattered around the nation, sometimes isolated from other believers.